verygoodsecurity/terraform-provider-vgs/README.md

 ## Manual (in-house provider)
 1. Navigate to the latest release of the provider.
 2. Download archive for a particular OS and Architecture.
-You can run `terraform --version` on your enviroument to decide which OS and Archicture to use.
+You can run `terraform --version` on your environment to decide which OS and Arch to use.
 3. Unzip the archive and copy the provider binary into `~/terraform.d/plugin/...` according to [official documentation](https://www.terraform.io/docs/cloud/run/install-software.html#in-house-providers).

-## Terraform Registery
+## Terraform Registry
 NOTE: Current version has not been published to [Terraform Registry](https://registry.terraform.io/) yet.

 # How to Use
 1. Create a Vault through VGS dashboard and get your Vault ID.
-2. Create a directory for your TF files (or use `/examples`) and create `main.tf`
+2. Create a directory for your TF files (or use `/examples`) and create `main.tf`.
+For `terraform` of version `0.13` and later see `main_0.13.tf`.

 ```terraform
 provider "vgs" {